 Use: Cartridge box plates were displayed on the outer flap of the soldier's cartridge box.
 They were not only ornamental but more practically used as a weight to keep the cartridge box flap closed to prevent cartridge loss.
 See the additional images in this listing for an image showing its use.

-Construction: Stamped thin sheet brass with solder fill.
+Construction: Stamped thin sheet brass with solder fill and iron attachment loops.

 Purchase this item immediately using any major credit card or Paypal through our secure check out system.
 To use this system, click on the blue “Add to Cart” button found below.